 8. What Do Example Trades Using Heikin Ashi Look Like?

-The easiest way to understand how to read heikin ashi candlesticks is to see them in a real trade.
-Here are two classic case studies.
+The easiest way to understand how to read Heikin Ashi candlesticks is to see them in action.
+Here are two illustrative examples of how a professional trader would approach a setup.

 8.1.
-Case Study 1: Buying in a Strong Bullish Trend
+Example 1: Buying in a Strong Bullish Trend

 This example shows a classic trend-following “Buy” setup.

 8.2.
-Case Study 2: Selling in a Strong Bearish Trend
+Example 2: Selling in a Strong Bearish Trend

 This example shows a “Sell” setup in a strong downtrend.

-3. Entry: Enter a “Sell” (short) trade at the open of the next red candle.
+- Entry: Enter a “Sell” (short) trade strictly after the confirmation red HA candle fully closes.

 9. What Tools & Platforms Can You Use for Heikin Ashi?

-• TradingView: This is the most popular platform for technical analysis and charting.
+- TradingView: This is the most popular platform for technical analysis.
 You can easily switch to Heikin Ashi by clicking the candlestick icon in the top toolbar and selecting “Heikin Ashi” from the drop-down menu.

-• MetaTrader (MT4/MT5): Heikin Ashi is a default, built-in indicator on MT4 and MT5.
-You can find it in the “Indicators” -> “Custom” section of the Navigator window and drag it onto your chart (often for CFDs trading).
+- MetaTrader (MT4/MT5): Unlike TradingView, MT4 and MT5 treat Heikin Ashi as a built-in custom indicator rather than a native chart toggle.
+You can find it in the “Indicators” -> “Custom” section and drag it onto your chart as an indicator overlay.

-• NinjaTrader / Thinkorswim: These advanced platforms, popular for futures and stocks, also offer Heikin Ashi as a default chart type.
-You can select it from the main chart settings or properties menu.
+- NinjaTrader / Thinkorswim: These advanced platforms, popular for futures and stocks, offer Heikin Ashi as a default chart type.
+You can select it directly from the main chart settings or properties menu.

 10. Frequently asked questions about Reading Heikin Ashi Candlesticks